mayfrost/guides/COMMUNICATION.md

 You can stop the program from inside the [web interface](http://localhost:7657/home).

-### EEPSITES
+### BROWSING I2P EEPSITES
 Configuration to browse I2P eepsites.
 To be used with GNU IceCat.
+Make sure your list of peers is seeded on the web interface configuration page.  _Address Book_ is a list of eepsites.

+_OPTION A_
 * Go to "Preferences -> Advanced -> Network -> Connection (Settings)"
 * Check "Manual proxy configuration"
 * Fill with the address